Brinkley97/accountaFitBuddy/README.md

 1. Clone Repo
 2. Install or update to Python3
 3. Install Django (pip3 install Django --user)
-4. CD to getFit folder
+4. CD to "accountaFitBuddy-master" folder
 5. Type “python3 manage.py runserver”
 6. Open Browser
 7. Type the text after “Starting development server at” (I have http://127.0.0.1:8000/) (Can be found in the terminal)